nccadman19/beau-belle/README.md

 I put my quiz code through the testing and recevied a lot of errors to start with, most of them due to leaving spaces in the code.
 I removed the trailing spaces and removed the checks of spacing between characters.
 I then had a few warnings reading let and var that have been amended and a missing ';' at the end of the script.
 Updated, rechecked and now I have zero warnings, as seen below.

+iPad air compatibility not user friendly, expanded the hero images on pages that contained them to rectify this with a media query.

 ### Unresolved Bugs

 2 errors in the contact section on JSLint as follows: